cbrito3/bikesharing/README.md

 !['Trips%20by%20Gender%20by%20Weekday](https://github.com/cbrito3/bikesharing/blob/main/Visualization/Trips%20by%20Gender%20by%20Weekday.png)

-These two visualizations that we created in this module, the top starting and ending locations, provide other useful information.
+These two visualizations that I created in this module, the top starting and ending locations, provide other useful information.
 In the first visualization we note that  most rides start in the most populous areas in mid and lower Manhattan.
 !['The%20Top%20Bike%20Stations%20in%20the%20City%20for%20Starting%20a%20Journey](https://github.com/cbrito3/bikesharing/blob/main/Visualization/The%20Top%20Bike%20Stations%20in%20the%20City%20for%20Starting%20a%20Journey.png)